 Furthermore, professionals involved in third-party reproduction must safeguard against exploitation.
 Such exploitation could adversely affect the well-being of future children born through surrogacy, potentially causing them to face embarrassment, negative labeling, teasing, or demeaning treatment.
 As individuals who have contributed to bringing these children into the world, we must ensure they grow free from such burdens, fostering an environment of acceptance and understanding.

-To draw a parallel, doctors and nurses help their patients; they do not use them.
-Surrogates express pride in assisting their intended parents in building a family.
-Nearly 80% of surrogates choose to return for a second journey to help the same or different intended parents after delivering their first surrogate baby.
+Likewise, just as doctors and nurses assist their patients, surrogates take pride in supporting their intended parents in creating a family.
+This commitment is evident in the statistic that nearly 80% of surrogates choose to embark on a second journey to help either the same or different intended parents after successfully delivering their first surrogate baby.

 Author: Karen Synesiou, Infertility Portal, Inc.